-Details of the assessment criteria are contained within the Cook Assessment Information package.
-You can also view Menu A, Menu B and Menu C to prepare for the practical assessment.
-Please note that there is a fee attached to the practical assessment for challengers and re-assessment for apprentices which is set by the training provider conducting the assessment and may range between $350-$500.
+Details of the assessment criteria are contained within the Cook Assessment General Information package.
+Candidates can view the practical assessment preparation package for Menu A, Menu B, and Menu C. Please note that there is a fee attached to the practical assessment for challengers and re-assessment for apprentices which is set by the training provider conducting the assessment and may range between $350-$500.
 A list of assessment venues is sent to you with your approval to challenge.

 Challenge Certification/Recognize Prior Experience